Exclusive: Democrats, furious with Trump, much more keen to vote now than four years ago - Reuters/Ipsos

 According to the Reuters/Ipsos poll, 70% of Democrats said they were “certain” to vote in the upcoming presidential election, 9 percentage points higher than in the first quarter of 2016.

-Among Republicans, the increase from 2016 was much smaller – 3 percentage points – with 71% saying they will vote in November. reut.rs/2xrz5rx
+Among Republicans, the increase from 2016 was much smaller – 3 percentage points – with 71% saying they will vote in November.

 Democrats have for years outnumbered Republicans in the United States but they also tend to be less politically active.
 Yet for the first time since at least 2012, nearly the same percentage of Democrats and Republicans said they planned to vote in 2020.

-When the poll combined states that are expected to be especially competitive this year – Arizona, Florida, Michigan, Wisconsin, Pennsylvania, North Carolina and Colorado – voting interest rose by 11 points among Democrats over the past four years, while it only rose by 3 points among Republicans. reut.rs/2RAj75j
+When the poll combined states that are expected to be especially competitive this year – Arizona, Florida, Michigan, Wisconsin, Pennsylvania, North Carolina and Colorado – voting interest rose by 11 points among Democrats over the past four years, while it only rose by 3 points among Republicans.

 To be sure, a lot can happen in the next seven months to change the public’s interest in voting.
 The coronavirus pandemic has disproportionately hit Democratic-leaning urban communities, and it is unclear how a continuing, or resurgent virus will affect turnout in November.